ahwang16/personal-website/content/advice/phd.md

 ---
-widget: pages
+widget: portfolio
 headless: true  # This file represents a page section.
 weight: 20

 # ...
 Put Your Section Options Here (title etc.) ...
-title: Applying to PhD Programs and Fellowships
+title: PhD Programs and Fellowships
+subtitle: "\n"

 content:
   # Page type to display.
-E.g. post, event, or publication.
+E.g. project.
   page_type: post

-  # Choose how much pages you would like to display (0 = all pages)
-  count: 5
-  # Choose how many pages you would like to offset by
+  # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below)
-  offset: 0
+  filter_default: 0

-  # Page order.
-Descending (desc) or ascending (asc) date.
-  order: desc
+  # Filter toolbar (optional).
+  # Add or remove as many filters (`filter_button` instances) as you like.
+  # To show all items, set `tag` to "*".
-  # Optionally filter posts by a taxonomy term.
+  # To filter by a specific tag, set `tag` to an existing tag name.
-  filters:
+  # To remove toolbar, delete/comment all instances of `filter_button` below.
+  filter_button:
+    - name: All
+      tag: "pf"
+    - name: PhD Programs
+      tag: "phd"
+    - name: Fellowships
-    tag: 'me'
+      tag: "fellowship"
-    category: ''
-    publication_type: ''
-    exclude_featured: false
-    exclude_past: false
-    exclude_future: false
 design:
+  # Choose how many columns the section has.
+Valid values: 1 or 2.
+  columns: '2'
   # Toggle between the various page layout types.
   #   1 = List
   #   2 = Compact
   #   3 = Card
-  #   4 = Citation (publication only)
+  #   5 = Showcase
   view: 2
+  # For Showcase view, flip alternate rows?
+  flip_alt_rows: false
 ---